nickabattista/IB2d/README.txt

             ex2: - Comparing porous to non-porous rubberband
     11. "Concentration_Gradients"
             ex1: - Concentration gradient in birfuracting artery
+            ex2: - Pure Diffusion of Passive Scalar in Box

 -It has the ability to read in Lagrangian Point Data (.vertex), Springs
 	(.spring), Torsional Springs (.beam),  Target Pts (.target), and